-1Science elective: SCI 129 does not satisfy lab science graduation requirement.
+&lt;sup>1Science elective: SCI 129 does not satisfy lab science graduation requirement.

-NOTE: All A.A. and A.S. degree programs require courses that meet 7 of the 10 General Education competencies.
+NOTE: All A.A. and A.S. degree programs require courses that meet 7 of the 10 General Education competencies and a minimum of 30 credits of General Education coursework.